Osakwe1/TFL_Stations/README.md

-# Transport for London Data Visualization 🚇
+#  Analysis of TfL Station Entry and Exit Data (2007-2021) 🚇
 This repository contains an analysis of the Transport for London (TfL) station entry and exit data from 2007 to 2021.
 The goal of this project is to explore and visualize the data to gain insights into how people use the London Underground and other supporting TfL services.

 The data used in this analysis was obtained from the TfL Open Data portal and data buckets, which provides access to a wide range of data about London's transportation system.
 The station entry and exit data is published on an annual basis and contains information about the number of entries and exits at each station, broken down by time of day and day of the week.